Enkhdavaa/Resume-Typst/EnkhdavaaBatlkhagva.typ

                 (name: "linkedin", link: "https://www.linkedin.com/in/enkhdavaa-batlkhagva/", display: "Enkhdavaa Batlkhagva")
             )
         )
-        I have five years of experience in software development.
-I gained in-depth knowledge in software development, testing, and review processes and scrum/agile.
-Currently, I am working as a software developer for Thermo Fisher Scientific.
+        I am a software engineer with 5 years of experience in developing software applications.
+I have worked with Thermo Fisher Scientific and ICT Netherlands, where I gained experience working in agile/safe scrum teams.
+I am proficient in C\# and C++ programming languages and have a keen interest in working with the .NET ecosystem and DevOps.
     ],
   )
   ,